Adeoye100/Benz-Automobiles-/README.md

 # Benz-Automobiles-
 ..
-The long awaited for project, behold the undisputed website, Benz electric auto.
+The long awaited for project, behold the undisputed website, Benz auto.